 A heatwave will likely cause many home vegetable gardens to experience a drop in production.
 Problems associated with extended periods of temperatures in the 90s include blossom drop, blossom end rot, and poor pollination, all of which result in little to no produce.
 Depending on which problem your garden is experiencing, there may be something you can do to help your vegetables stay productive during the heat.

 Temperatures in the nineties cause many vegetables to drop their blossoms before fruits form.
 Squash, zucchini, tomatoes, and beans are especially prone to blossom drop.

-To minimize blossom drop during a heat wave, keep your garden well watered by applying water twice a week if it does not rain.
-The best way to water your vegetable garden is with soaker hoses or a drip irrigation system that delivers water at soil level.
-This reduces water lost to evaporation and keeps plant leaves dry, which minimizes foliar diseases such as leaf spot and early blight.
+To minimize blossom drop during a heatwave, keep your garden well watered by applying water twice a week if it does not rain.
+The best way to water your vegetable garden is with soaker hoses or a drip irrigation system that delivers water at the soil level.
+This reduces water loss to evaporation and keeps plant leaves dry, which minimizes foliar diseases such as leaf spot and early blight.
 Mulch can be used in vegetable gardens to conserve moisture and keep soils cool.

 Blossom End Rot

 Another problem that is common in hot weather is blossom end rot (BER).
 This disorder occurs when there is not enough calcium available for developing fruit, resulting in the lower end of the fruit turning tan or black and failing to develop.
 BER is most often seen in tomatoes, but can also occur in eggplant, peppers, watermelons, and squash.
 The most common causes are uneven watering, over-fertilization, extreme temperatures, and low soil pH (acidic soil).